Nature of Operations and Summary of Significant Accounting Policies

 The Company accounts for acquisitions pursuant to Accounting Standards Codification (ASC) No. 805, Business Combinations.
 The Company records all acquired tangible and intangible assets and all assumed liabilities based upon their estimated fair values.

 The Company minimizes its credit risk associated with cash by periodically evaluating the credit quality of its primary financial institution.
 The balance at times may exceed federally insured limits.
 The Company has not experienced any losses on such accounts.
-The Companys cash balances at December 31, 2012 and 2011 were $363 and $369, respectively.

 Fair Value of Financial Instruments